CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 Once you understand the database that you are going to work with, solve the following challenge by writing SQL queries using everything you learned about SQL:

-- Retrieve all the customers name and address who lives in United States
+- Retrieve all the customers names and addresses who lives in United States
 - Retrieve all the customers ordered by ascending name
 - Retrieve all the products which cost more than 100
-- Retrieve all the products which name contains the word `socks`
+- Retrieve all the products whose name contains the word `socks`
-- Retrieve the top 5 of most expensive products
+- Retrieve the 5 most expensive products
 - Retrieve all the products with their corresponding suppliers.
 The result should only contain the columns `product_name`, `unit_price` and `supplier_name`
-- Retrieve all the products sold by suppliers based in United Kingdom.
+- Retrieve all the products sold by suppliers based in the United Kingdom.
 The result should only contain the columns `product_name` and `supplier_name`.
 - Retrieve all orders from customer ID `1`
 - Retrieve all orders from customer named `Hope Crosby`
 - Retrieve all the products in the order `ORD006`.
 The result should only contain the columns `product_name`, `unit_price` and `quantity`.
 - Retrieve all the products with their supplier for all orders of all customers.
-The result should only contain the column about customer `name`, `order_reference` `order_date`, `product_name`, `supplier_name` and `quantity`.
+The result should only contain the columns `name` (from customer), `order_reference` `order_date`, `product_name`, `supplier_name` and `quantity`.
 - Retrieve the names of all customers who bought a product from a supplier from China.

 For the second part of this homework: